Jump to: AGV Sport | Forcefield | Sidi | Vemar

 Small/Medium = 42, Large = 44-46, X-Large = 48-50, XX-Large =52.

 You will notice two number sizes for some of the letter equivalent; this is due to the more precise measurements when working with number sizing as compared to the letter sizing that run a more relaxed fit.

-See the sizing hcarts used within the website pages.
+See the sizing charts used within the website.